aaroncampbell/efficient-related-posts/readme.txt

 Uses the new WordPress function for escaping data

 == Changelog ==

+= 0.3.8 =
+* Fixed the notices when you activate the plugin.
+For real this time!

 = 0.3.7 =
 * Fix notices that are thrown for undefined index